FranPerezFolgado/FranPerezFolgado/README.md

 # 💫 About Me:
 I'm Fran!
-I work as a Backend Developer.
+I work as a Backend Developer. <br>
 🔭 I’m currently working at Belike Software as a Backend Developer<br>🌱 I’m currently learning Javascript, React, Node and Python<br>